 Today we head back to Syabru Besi while following the same trail along side the Langtang river.

-A long bus ride brings us back to Kathmandu from Syabru Besi.
-Once in Kathmandu you have the option of being transferred to the airport or staying at a hotel.
+A long bus ride (about 9 hours) brings us back to Kathmandu from Syabru Besi.
+Once in Kathmandu you have the option of being transferred to the airport or staying at a hotel in Kathmandu.

 Note: Above holiday itinerary can be customized as our guest specific requirements and can make shorter and longer.
 We design your holidays accordingly.

 Water: Mineral waters are available at all stops during tea house treks (paying your own).
 You can also use tap water if you choose to use water purification tablets.